alixedi/land/apps/us-citizenship-untangled.md

       After attempting each mock test, you can also review your scores which will show you exactly which areas you need to work on.
-    title: Can I prepare for my civics test by just giving Mock Tests?
+    title: Can I prepare for my civics test by just giving mock tests?
   - text: Yes.
 All 100 questions in US Citizenship Untangled app are in accordance with the questions provided by USCIS (US Citizens and Immigration Services).
 All the content in the Life in the UK Untangled app is